State and Parameter Estimation for a Neural Model of Local Field Potentials: Nested particle filter applied to synthetic data

-We present numerical evidence that the nested particle filter algorithm generates estimating sequences of states $\{ X_k \}$ and empirical posterior means of parameters $\{ \theta_k \}$ such that: the state $\{ X_k\}$ is close to $\{ U^*_k \}$ on the coarse spatio-temporal grid; the sequence $\{ (A_k,\nu_k) \}$ approaches $(A^*,\nu^*)$ for sufficiently large $k$; the sequence $\{ f_k \}$ does not converge to a limit, but nevertheless provides some information on the original model.
+We present numerical evidence that the nested particle filter algorithm generates estimating sequences of states $\{ X_k \}$ and empirical posterior means of parameters $\{ \theta_k \}$ such that: the state $\{ X_k\}$ is close to $\{ U^*_k \}$ on the coarse spatio-temporal grid; the sequence $\{ (A_k,\nu_k) \}$ converges to $(A^*,\nu^*)$; the sequence $\{ f_k \}$ does not converge to a limit, but nevertheless provides some information on the original model.
 Our numerical experiment is setup as follows. \begin{itemize} \item \textit{Generating the signal.} To generate $\{ U^*_k \}$ we simulate \cref{eq:NDF} on $(r,t) \in [0,L] \times [0,T]$ with $L = 10\textrm{mm}$ and $T = 100s$, using a grid with $J^* = 500$ spatial points, and $K^* = 20000$ time points.
 The initial condition is given by $u_0(r) = \sin(\pi r)$, and model parameters are fixed as

 \item \textit{Generating observations.} We interpolate $\{ U^*_k \}$ on a coarse grid of $[0,L]\times[0,T]$ with $J = 30$ and $K= 10000$, and obtain an intermediate sequence $\{ \bar U_k \}_{k =0}^K \subset \RSet^{J}$.
 The observation vectors satisfy